Does travel insurance cover a death in the family?

 The cover provided for bereavement won’t pay out if your relative died from a condition (including a pre-existing medical condition) or circumstances that were known to you before you bought the policy or when you booked your trip, if that condition was likely to lead to you having to cut short or cancel your trip.
 This applies to those travelling with you, non-travelling family members or any family you were planning on staying with abroad.

 The definition of what constitutes a ‘close’ relation differs among providers.
-Some policies will include cousins and brothers- or sisters-in-law, while others won’t.
+Some policies will include cousins, aunts, uncles, nieces, nephews and in-laws, while others won’t.
 Some providers may specify that partners must have been living at the same address as you for a set period – for example, six months – to qualify.

-What if a bereavement happens while I’m on my holiday?
+What if a bereavement happens while I’m on holiday?

 If a member of your family who is with you on your trip dies, then repatriation cover may be able to support you.